Is $150K a Good Salary for a Single Person?

 How to Budget on a $150K Annual Salary

 There are many budgeting strategies to explore, but one that offers a helpful guideline is the 50/20/30 budget.
-It buckets 50% of your take-home pay toward need-based expenses, like housing payments, auto loan payments, utilities, and groceries.
-Thirty percent of your net salary goes toward your wants, like shopping, entertainment, and dining out.
-Finally, 20% of your net salary is directed to your savings, like a high-yield savings account or retirement fund.
+It buckets 50% of your take-home pay toward need-based expenses, such as housing payments, auto loan payments, utilities, and groceries.
+Thirty percent of your net salary goes toward your wants, such as shopping, entertainment, and dining out.
+Finally, 20% of your net salary is directed toward your savings, such as a high-yield savings account or a retirement fund.

 One way to track your progress is with a budget planner app.
 This tool lets you set custom budget categories and goals for your spending so you see where your dollars go each month.